Part of Operations Problems

 Short answer

 A founder bottleneck happens when the company cannot move cleanly without the founder's approval, memory, judgment, or exception handling.
-The first fix is not always hiring.
-The first fix is to find which decisions, standards, or handoffs never actually left the founder.
+The first fix is rarely another all-hands speech about ownership.
+Find which decisions, standards, or handoffs never actually left the founder.

 Stan helps business owners figure out what is actually wrong and what to fix first.